 Using this 3-D seed mask, segment the lungs in the 3-D volume using the active contour method.
 This operation can take a few minutes.
 To get a quality segmentation, use

 histeq to spread voxel values over the available range.

 V = histeq(V); BW = activecontour(V,mask,100,'Chan-Vese'); segmentedImage = V.*single(BW);

-View the segmented lungs in the Volume Viewer app.
-Use the alphamap plot in the Rendering Editor to manipulate the opacity mapping until you get a good view of the lungs.
+volumeViewer(segmentedImage).
+By manipulating the alphamap settings in the Rendering Editor, you can get a good view of just the lungs.

 In this part of the example, use the